CoderDojo-Content/Intermediate-Unity/en/CreatingTheEnvironment.md

 (Picture)
 Click "Add Layer...".
 In the first open layer type "Background" and go back to the "Directional Light" **Inspector**.
 Click the **Culling Mask** drop down menu and select "Everything".
 Now deselect the "Background" in the **Culling Mask**.
 The **Culling Mask** will now say "Mixed...".
 Go to your "Background" object's **Inspector** and select the layer drop down menu and set it to the "Background" layer you just created.
 There will be no more shadow!

 7. To control the game with scripts without attaching them to a 3D object, "Empty Objects" can be used.
 Create an "Empty Object"(**GameObject > CreateEmpty**).
-Name this "Obstacles".
-Create another called "Projectiles".
+Name this "Asteroid".
+Create another called "Lasers".

-8. Add the obstacle you downloaded at any position in the scene.
-Change the scale until you are happy with the object.
-You need to add a rigidbody component to this object and uncheck the **Use Gravity** box in the **Inspector**.
-Add a **Box Collider** to this obstacle and make the box bigger than the "Obstacle" object.